-The Namibian ports look after maritime traffic, including shipping, fishing, and sports and recreational traffic.
-Approximately 2,800 ships visit the Namibian ports annually of which around 2,000 call in Walvis Bay and 800 in Lüderitz.163 The types of shipping goods include: containerized cargo vehicles, general cargo, bulk (sugar, salt, coal), and tankers (fuel, sulphuric acid).
-Offshore drilling platforms are anchoring within port limits of Walvis Bay for repair with offshore supply tugs servicing them.
+The Namibian ports look after maritime traffic, including shipping, offshore diamond mining, fishing, sports and recreational traffic.
+Approximately 3,300 ships visit the Namibian ports annually of which around 2,500 call in Walvis Bay and 800 in Lüderitz.
+The types of shipping goods include: containerized cargo vehicles, general cargo, bulk (sugar, salt, coal, grapes, manganese), and tankers (fuel, sulphuric acid).
+Offshore drilling platforms are anchoring within port limits of Walvis Bay for repair with offshore supply tugs servicing them and Luderitz is also an important base for the local fishing and mining industry.
+The port of Walvis Bay has a dedicated oil terminal which receives petroleum imports, these form the biggest quantity of one commodity landed at the port.
 About 52% of the goods landed in the ports are for transshipment, which refers to the process of off-loading a container from one vessel and loading it onto another vessel for further transportation to the final port of discharge.
-25% are imports into Namibia, while the remaining 23% accounts for exports from Namibia (including commodities from neighbouring countries).164 There are currently no Namibian-owned goods shipping companies.
+25% are imports into Namibia, while the remaining 23% accounts for exports from Namibia (including commodities from neighbouring countries).
 The international goods shipping companies calling the Namibian ports are MAERSK, CMA CGM, MSC, OCR and COSCO.